 With the release of frameworks like SpriteKit there's now much less of a need for BravoSprites, and as such development on it has ceased, although portions of the codebase are still in use in several projects, such as Dust.

 PublishedI've published a number of indie games over the years, especially in the 90s, though most of these are now lost in the sands of time.
-My most recent commercial game was Mega BrickBash 3000, which was released under the BravoBug Software moniker and was a featured listing on MacUpdate and Apple.com.
+My most recent games were Rogue Assassin and Mega BrickBash 3000.
+Mega BrickBash 3000 was released under the BravoBug Software moniker and was a featured listing on MacUpdate and Apple.com.

 Mega BrickBash 3000Mega BrickBash 3000 was a breakout clone that featured weapons, power-ups (like lasers, nukes, and rocket launchers) and a number of interesting brick types.
 It also came bundled with a free level editor that allowed users to create their own level packs.
 The graphic and sound engines for this game were written from scratch in C and Objective-C and later served as the foundation for BravoSprites.